ScaredIbis/flexible-crypto-trader/README.md

 │   ├── <strategy>
 │   │   ├── buy.js
 │   │   ├── sell.js
-│   ├── dca.js

 ```
-A 'chunk' strategy is implemented for the Australian exchange [btcmarkets](https://btcmarkets.net/).
+'chunk' and 'dca' strategies are implemented for the Australian exchange [btcmarkets](https://btcmarkets.net/).
 The folder structure is as follows:

 ```
 ├── handler.js